-BFA students are required to complete 3 internship credits as part of their degree.
+BFA students may complete either a 3 credit internship or a 3 credit studio elective as part of their degree.
 This typically occurs after completion of the junior year.
-BS students are required to complete two 3-credit internships, beginning after completion of their freshman year.
-Alternatives to completing and internship may be available to students through their department chair.
+BFA Product Design majors must complete a 3 credit internship and BS students are required to complete two 3 credit internships, beginning after completion of their freshman year.
+Alternatives to completing an internship may be available to students through their department chair.
 Career Development is available to assist students with finding and securing internship opportunities.
 All students are encouraged to work with the Career Development Department well in advance of the semester in which they intend to intern.

 There is no late fee for adding an internship after the end of the Add/Drop period provided the total number of credits for that semester remains between 12 and 18.
 Adding credits during the semester will not have any impact on financial aid considerations for that semester.
-Any questions regarding billing should be directed to the Financial Aid or Business Office.
+Any questions regarding billing should be directed to the Financial Aid or Student Accounts Office.
 The last day to add an internship to a semester is the same as the last day to withdraw.
 That date is usually about a month prior to the end of the semester and will be announced on the Intranet.
+All internships must be fully registered and approved via Handshake in advance in order to begin accruing hours; internship backdating is not permitted.

-If an internship is registered but a student does not show up it is viewed the same way as never having had the registration.
-The college may recall financial aid that has already been paid to the student in that situation.

-Students must meet all internship requirements, including working 40 hours per credit and submitting all required materials, in order to receive a passing grade.
+Failure to attend a registered internship, as well as dropping/withdrawing from an internship, may recall financial aid that has already been paid to the student in that situation depending upon the timing and circumstances.
+Students must meet all internship requirements, including working 40 hours per credit and submitting all required materials within two weeks of the internship's end date, in order to receive a passing grade.